Domestic Abuse Act

-We are lobbying for the Domestic Abuse Bill to: recognise that domestic abuse victims are mostly women; provide vital resources so women and children can escape; extend all protections and resources to immigrant women and women with disabilities.
-As a member of the Support Not Separation Coalition we are lobbying for the Bill to prevent family courts enabling violent fathers to abuse mothers and children.
+We lobbied for the Domestic Abuse Bill to: recognise that domestic abuse victims are mostly women; provide vital resources so women and children can escape; extend all protections and resources to immigrant women and women with disabilities.
+As a member of the Support Not Separation Coalition we lobbied for the Bill to prevent family courts enabling violent fathers to abuse mothers and children.

 Statement from a father who supports mothers and challenges misogynists

 What’s in the Bill?

 - Redefines domestic abuse, but leaves out gender.